LESLIE: Brandon in California has been taking some cold showers and wants to increase water pressure. How can we help you with that?

 TOM: OK.
 So, first of all, when you open up the faucet and all the water kind of runs forward towards it, that has a lot of force with it and that will bang the pipes sometimes.
 And if the pipe – especially if it’s not attached well to the floor joist or whatever it happens to go through, makes that banging sound.
 That’s why we call it “water hammer.”
 It can be lessened or completely repaired if you install a water hammer arrestor.
 But it may or may not be worth it, because it doesn’t really damage the pipe; it’s really just more of an annoyance.

-Now, in terms of the pressure issue – so the water comes on fast and then trickles out after that?
+Now, in terms of trying to increase water pressure – so the water comes on fast and then trickles out after that?
 Is that what’s going on?

 BRANDON: Well, it comes out normal but then it just seems like someone’s in the wall kinking the line.
 And it’s just coming out – like it comes out still; it’s not like trickling out, like drips.